 (3) Market payout values at minimum vesting include the value of RSUs only as the minimum payout value of PSUs would be 0% of target.
-Market payout values at target vesting is determined using 100% of PSUs vesting.
+Market payout values at target vesting is determined using 100% of PSUs vesting and market payout values at maximum vesting is determined using 200% of PSUs vesting.
 Market payout values are determined using a share price of \$9.44, which was the closing price of the subordinate voting shares on the NYSE on December 31, 2009, except for the share-based awards granted on February 2, 2010 in respect of 2009 performance for which the market payout values are determined using a share price of \$10.20, which was the closing price of the subordinate voting shares on the NYSE on February 1, 2010, the day before the grants.

-(2) Share-based awards were released as follows: (i) RSUs were released to all NEOs on February 5, 2009 at a price of \$4.04 on the NYSE for Messrs.
-Boucher and Muhlhauser and C\$4.93 on the TSX for Messrs.
+Share-based awards were released as follows: (i) RSUs were released to all NEOs on February 5, 2009 at a price of \$4.04 on the NYSE for Messrs.
+Boucher and Muhlhauser and (2) C\$4.93 on the TSX for Messrs.
 Nicoletti and Peri and Ms. DelBianco, (ii) RSUs were released on December 1, 2009 to all NEOs except Mr. Peri at a price of \$8.19 on the NYSE for Messrs.
 Muhlhauser and Boucher and C\$8.58 on the TSX for Mr. Nicoletti and Ms. DelBianco, and (iii) PSUs were released to all NEOs on February 2, 2009 at a price of \$4.30 on the NYSE for Messrs.
 Boucher and Muhlhauser and C\$5.37 on the TSX for Messrs.
 Nicoletti and Peri and Ms. DelBianco.
 All of the preceeding C\$ values were converted to U.S. dollars at the average exchange rate for 2009 of 1.1412.